 Remove barriers to performance

 A lot of people try to take half-measures when it comes to things that are hurting their performance.
 They’ll cut back on beer, but not eliminate it.
 They’ll stop eating ice cream, as much… They’ll get a trainer to ride indoors, but never set it up.
 They’ll set an early-morning alarm and always hit snooze.
-Instead of reducing the barriers to performance, you have to remove them.
+Instead of reducing the barriers to performance, you must remove them.

 Having trouble sticking to a nutrition program?
 Remove the foods you don’t want to eat from your house entirely.
 Can’t find enough time to ride outdoors?
 Get a smart trainer and put it somewhere you can keep it set up all the time.
 Can’t get out of bed for early-morning workouts?
 Get a training buddy so having to be there on time helps with motivation.
+If you can’t physically meet your training buddy, then online group rides can work.
+Or just set up an accountability check-in before you each do your own workouts independently.

 Can’t escape work emails when you’re at home?
 Turn off your phone or put it away when you get home.
 I have seen many athletes derail their training by getting pulled back into work tasks during the time they set aside for training or family.
 Be protective of your time and mental bandwidth.